15 Best Online Documentation Tools for Teams in 2024

 To use Tettra as a software documentation tool, you need to create a new Tettra account and workspace, then create categories and pages to organize your information.

-When writing your documentation, use clear and concise language, break up your content into small sections with headings and subheadings, and use screenshots or videos if possible to illustrate your points.
+When writing, use clear and concise language, break up your content into small sections with headings and subheadings, and use screenshots or videos if possible to illustrate your points.

 Pros: